What is the difference between a patio and an apartment balcony?

 A an apartment balcony is an outdoor platform that extends from the exterior wall of an apartment home creating an outdoor space.
 It is usually found on the 2nd floor or above and is usually enclosed with a balustrade (railing).

 Some balconies connected to apartments are larger in size and work well for socializing and entertaining.

 A balcony is used for multiple purposes.
 It serves as a way to enlarge the space of an apartment while providing an outdoor leisure area for occupants who do not have the freedom of a backyard.
 It also allows people to enjoy natural sunlight without having to leave their apartments.

 What is a Patio?

-A patio is a paved living space outside the apartment house and is typically found on ground level apartments.
+A patio is a paved living space outside the apartment house and is typically found on ground-level apartments.
 It is adjacent to the apartment house (but may not be connected to the structure) and serves as a great space for outdoor recreation, dining, or entertaining.
-It is often adorned with plants, furniture, lighting.
+It is often adorned with plants, furniture, and lighting.

-- Floor – patios are usually found on the ground level while balconies on 2nd floor or higher.
+- Floor – patios are usually found on the ground level while balconies are on the 2nd floor or higher.

 - Attach vs. Detached – patios are either detached or attached to the main building while a balcony is always attached to the apartment building.

 - Size – patios are usually much larger in size compared with some balconies